 Event Date: 16.07.2024 |Time: 9.00-16.30 |Location: People’s History Museum, Manchester |Categories: Events |Tags: , , , ,

-This one-day, interactive event will explore how to grow social enterprise and co-operative models for public services, to improve outcomes and meet challenges for the future.
+This one-day, interactive event looked at how to grow social enterprise and co-operative models for public services, to improve outcomes and meet challenges for the future.

-In the context of some public services not meeting people’s needs, poor outcomes for some of those most in need of support, and ever-increasing financial pressures, this event will explore how successful social enterprise and co-operative models can be scaled.
+In the context of some public services not meeting people’s needs, poor outcomes for some of those most in need of support, and ever-increasing financial pressures, the event explored how successful social enterprise and co-operative models can be scaled.

-This is of particular importance given the context of the new public procurement rules coming into force in October 2024 and the pending General Election.
+It was of particular importance following the General Election on 4th July, and ahead of the new public procurement rules coming into force in October 2024.

 • Public service commissioners – local authorities, NHS, Police and Crime Commissioners, etc.